jackyzha0/quartz/content/notes/ass01-security-audit.md

 ### Cleartext Transmission of Sensitive Information
 CWE: 319

 When a user logs in, their username  and unhashed password are transmitted in a cleartext post request to the server.
-This information is susceptible to a man in the middle attack and other kinds of interception.
+This information is susceptible to a man in the middle attack and other methods of interception.

 #### Example payload:
 ![example payload](https://i.imgur.com/9Tn6gx1.png)

 ## Conclusion
 This system is not secure.
 I was able to identify multiple vulnerabilities, and successfully carry out attacks to exploit these vulnerabilities.

-The most damaging of these was a simple SQL Injection attack.
+The most severe of these was a simple SQL Injection attack.
 I was able to extract the credit card information of all the users, and crack the passwords of nearly 50% of the accounts.
 This is a major security issue.

+I was also able to inject Javascript code into the database which would then be run on the browser of other users.